heathercking/BBCSleighRide/README.md

 **OVERVIEW**

-BB Sleigh Ride is a prototype of a Christmas-themed educational app for primary-aged children; fictitiously commissioned by the BBC.
+BBC Sleigh Ride is a prototype of a Christmas-themed educational app for primary-aged children; fictitiously commissioned by the BBC.
+It offers interactive learning and testing of Christmas-related facts from around the world, as well as some festive entertainment features.

 ![BBCSleighRide](screenshots/BBCSleighRide_homepage.png)